akashrma/self.notes/Git/github_fundamentals.md

 ```
 git fetch
 ```
 Synchronizes changes from the online repo onto your local hard drive.
 In case of branches present only on the remote repo, you can use `git branch -a` to see all the branches including the local and remote ones.
+Thus will get you information about the remote repo but not change any branches on your local version.

 ```
 git pull